ITensor/website/docs/tutorials/Lanczos/main.md

 ### Making sure you actually get the ground state

-The above procedure gives you an extreme eigenvalue but not necessarilly the ground state depending on the random guess, @@\psi@@.
+The above procedure gives you an extreme eigenvalue but not necessarily the ground state depending on the random guess, @@\psi@@.
 To make sure we obtain the ground state, we use the ground state of the diagonalization as a new initial @@\psi@@ and restart the algorithm.

 We also use a Gram-Schmidt orthonormalization procedure to ensure the eigenvectors, @@\\{\phi_N\\}@@ are orthogonal and that the algorithm is more stable.